edmcman/rl-misc/README.md

 original executable we are decompiling, and the "Rewrite", which is the assembly code of the decompiled code (after it is re-compiled).

+The logs for this are in `out-ghidra.log` and `out-hexrays.log` respectively in case you want to look at the output but don't feel like running it.

 # Interesting examples

 I put some interesting examples in `interesting` and a few examples that didn't compile